tylerakonom/Lowry-Hexadecenoic/README.md

 We are going to require a blank job script to work with RC.
 An example test job can be found [**here**](https://github.com/tylerakonom/Lowry-Hexadecenoic/blob/master/shell_scripts/testjob.sh).
 The header of the script will need to be changed to reflect what the expected necessities of the job are.
 Line 27 will need to be edited to run the command you're out to run.
 The example script is set up to run the help menu for hisat2.

-	$ singularity exec /projects/lowryc/software/containers/rnaseq2.sif hisat2 --help
+	$ singularity run /projects/lowryc/software/containers/rnaseq.sif hisat2 --help

 Everything in this command before "hisat2" is setting up for the command, hisat2 is the command being run, and --help is the argument.

-Jobs are run using the following command:
+Jobs are run by navigating to the directory containing the script you want to run, and using the following command:

-	$ sbatch </path/and/name_of_script_to_run.sh>
+	$ sbatch <name of script>.sh

 Once the job is submitted to summit, you can check on the status of the job by using this command: